eslint/eslint/docs/src/rules/sort-imports.md

 ### `allowSeparatedGroups`

+When `true`, the rule checks the sorting of import declaration statements only for those that appear on consecutive lines.
 Default is `false`.

-When `true` the rule checks the sorting of import declaration statements only for those that appear on consecutive lines.

 In other words, a blank line or a comment line or line with any other statement after an import declaration statement will reset the sorting of import declaration statements.